Canuck-Duck/Transistor-Calculator/README.md

 # Transistor-Calculator
-This is where I will store all of the KiCad files for the Transistor Calculator and its modules.

 V0.1 has many problems with the schematic and the PCB design.
 First, the schematic contains a mistake with both XOR segments.
 A wire is supposed to go from the right resistor under Q10 to 5V and from the right resistor under Q14 to 5V.
 Also, the design of the PCB is flawed because it is hard to hand-solder.
 While designing this PCB, I was too focused on saving space, which should not have been the case for the first version.
 The input and output holes were too small to fit any regular-size wire.
 All of these problems were fixed in V0.3.